Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

+Forking allows a person to create their own copy of a repository from another persons repository.
+Forking differs from cloning asforkignis created on the Github account while cloning is done on a persons device for the purpose of development.
+The purpose of cloning is to be able to work on your project/repository offline.
+Forking is to allow collaboration and adjustments by other people.
+One can not be able to make changes and merge the cloned dicument with the original document unless it is the owner.
+With forking, changes can be made and merged with the original document.

+Forking is useful when there are collaborators who want to make changes within te document.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.